 4. Modeling of Hedges

 a.
-For a company that does not have a future hedging program tied directly to the contracts falling under the scope of VM-22 stochastic reserve requirements:
+For a company that does not have a future hedging strategy supporting the contracts:

 i.
-The company shall not consider the cash flows from any future hedge purchases or any rebalancing of existing hedge assets in its modeling.
+The company shall not consider the cash flows from any future hedge purchases or any rebalancing of existing hedge assets in its modeling, since they are not included in the company’s investment strategy supporting the contracts.

 ii.
 Existing hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
-The hedge assets may then be considered in one of two ways:

-Include the asset cash flows from any contractual payments and maturity values in the projection model; or

-No hedge positions—in which case the hedge positions held on the valuation date are replaced with cash and/or other general account assets in an amount equal to the aggregate market value of these hedge positions.

-Guidance Note: If the hedge positions held on the valuation date are replaced with cash, then as with any other cash, such amounts may then be invested following the company’s investment strategy.

-A company may switch from method a) to method b) at any time, but it may only change from b) to a) with the approval of the domiciliary commissioner.

 b.
-For a company that has a future hedging program tied directly to the contracts falling under the scope of VM-22 stochastic reserve requirements:
+For a company that has one or more future hedging strategies supporting the contracts:

 i.
 For a hedging program with hedge payoffs that offset interest credits associated with indexed interest strategies (indexed interest credits):

-a) In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset interest credits to policyholders
+a) In modeling cash flows, the company shall include the cash flows from future hedge purchases or any rebalancing of existing hedge assets that are intended solely to offset interest credits to contract holders.

-b) Existing hedging instruments that are currently held by the company for this purpose in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
-Existing hedging instruments that are currently held by the company for any other purposeshould be modeled consistently with the requirements of Section 4.A.4.a.ii.
+b) Existing hedging instruments that are currently held by the company for offsetting the indexed credits in support of the contracts falling under the scope of these requirements shall be included in the starting assets.
+Existing hedging instruments that are currently held by the company not for offsetting the indexed credits should be modeled consistently with the requirements of Section 4.A.4.a.ii.

-c) An Index Credit Hedge Margin for these instruments shall be reflected by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than [X%] multiplicatively of the interest credited.
+c) An Index Credit Hedge Margin for these hedge instruments shall be reflected by reducing index interest credit hedge payoffs by a margin multiple that shall be justified by sufficient and credible company experience and be no less than [X%] multiplicatively of the interest credited.
+This margin is intended to cover sources of potential error due the hedging itself and the ability for the company to accurately model it.
 In the absence of sufficient and credible company experience, a margin of [Y%] shall be assumed.
 There is no cap on the index credit hedge margin if company experience indicates actual error is greater than [Y%].
-It is permissible to substitute stress-testing for sufficient and credible experience if such stress-testing comprehensively considers a robust range of future market conditions.

 ii.
-For a company that hedges any contractual obligation or risks other than indexed interest credits, the detailed requirements for the modeling of hedges are defined in Section 9.
+For a company with any future hedging strategies that hedge any contractual obligation or risks other than indexed interest credits, the detailed requirements for the modeling of hedges are defined in Section 9.
 The following requirements do not supersede the detailed requirements.

-a) The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the stochastic reserve.
+a) The appropriate costs and benefits of hedging instruments that are currently held by the company in support of the contracts falling under the scope of these requirements shall be included in the projections used in the determination of the SR.